Why Rush Street Interactive Inc. (RSI)’s Most Recent Report Reveals Some Hints About Its Future

 RSI’s Market Performance

-RSI stocks went up by 3.65% for the week, with a monthly jump of 30.21% and a quarterly performance of 80.90%, while its annual performance rate touched 69.21%.
-The volatility ratio for the week stands at 5.57% while the volatility levels for the past 30 days are set at 6.61% for Rush Street Interactive Inc..
-The simple moving average for the period of the last 20 days is 11.43% for RSI stocks with a simple moving average of 27.86% for the last 200 days.
+RSI stocks went down by -1.39% for the week, with a monthly jump of 22.40% and a quarterly performance of 84.85%, while its annual performance rate touched 60.53%.
+The volatility ratio for the week stands at 5.12% while the volatility levels for the past 30 days are set at 6.27% for Rush Street Interactive Inc..
+The simple moving average for the period of the last 20 days is 3.63% for RSI stocks with a simple moving average of 26.25% for the last 200 days.

 Analysts’ Opinion of RSI

-Many brokerage firms have already submitted their reports for RSI stocks, with Wells Fargo repeating the rating for RSI by listing it as a “Equal Weight.”
-The predicted price for RSI in the upcoming period, according to Wells Fargo is $15 based on the research report published on September 15th of the current year 2021.
+Many brokerage firms have already submitted their reports for RSI stocks, with ROTH Capital repeating the rating for RSI by listing it as a “Buy.”
+The predicted price for RSI in the upcoming period, according to ROTH Capital is $24 based on the research report published on October 12th of the current year 2021.

-Macquarie, on the other hand, stated in their research note that they expect to see RSI reach a price target of $21.
-The rating they have provided for RSI stocks is “Outperform” according to the report published on August 02nd, 2021.
+Wells Fargo, on the other hand, stated in their research note that they expect to see RSI reach a price target of $15.
+The rating they have provided for RSI stocks is “Equal Weight” according to the report published on September 15th, 2021.

-Needham gave a rating of “Buy” to RSI, setting the target price at $22 in the report published on April 27th of the current year.
+Macquarie gave a rating of “Outperform” to RSI, setting the target price at $21 in the report published on August 02nd of the current year.

-During the last 5 trading sessions, RSI rose by +3.65%, which changed the moving average for the period of 200-days by -0.74% in comparison to the 20-day moving average, which settled at $18.28.
-In addition, Rush Street Interactive Inc. saw -6.84% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RSI fell by -1.39%, which changed the moving average for the period of 200-days by -16.92% in comparison to the 20-day moving average, which settled at $19.40.
+In addition, Rush Street Interactive Inc. saw -8.13% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at RSI starting from You Harry L., who sale 430,904 shares at the price of $12.04 back on May 27.
-After this action, You Harry L. now owns 0 shares of Rush Street Interactive Inc., valued at $5,186,662 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at RSI starting from de Masi Niccolo, who sale 430,904 shares at the price of $12.04 back on May 27.
+After this action, de Masi Niccolo now owns 0 shares of Rush Street Interactive Inc., valued at $5,186,662 using the latest closing price.